 PayneReactor is a website that’s dedicated to story-rich videogames.
-We exist out of love for these videogames and by the support of those that are interested by it.
+We exist out of love for these videogames and by the support of those that are interested in it.
 With the help of the website, we try to connect with the developers and fans of these videogames, bringing them together and giving them a platform to share their passion and thoughts.
-If you are willing to help our cause, feel free to send us a message.

 Payne is the name of our game.